JackD83/PyMenu/Readme.md

 2. Clone or copy the files from this repo next to the gmenu2x folder in /apps/.
 Folder has to be named "PyMenu"

-3. run PyMenu/python/install_useless.dge to install python

-4. PyMenu can be run by starting PyMenu/run.sh
+3. PyMenu can be run by starting PyMenu/run.sh

-5. If you want to make it your default launcher, run PyMenu/installer/install.dge.
+4. If you want to make it your default launcher, run PyMenu/installer/install.dge.
 Run uninstall.dge to switch back to gmenunx

 Tested on UselessRS97 1.3 internal